peaksandpies/universal-analytics/README.md

 This code has the exact same effect as the one above. `dp`, `dt`, and `dh` (as in 'document path', 'document title' and 'document hostname') are the attribute names used by the Measurement Protocol.

 It's mandatory to specify either the page path (`dp`) or document location (`dl`).
 Google Analytics can not track a pageview without a path.
-To avoid such erroneous requests, `universal-analytics` will deny `pageview()` tracking if the required parameters are omitted.
+To avoid such erroneous requests, `cross-ga` will deny `pageview()` tracking if the required parameters are omitted.

 ```javascript
 var pagePath = null;